codenvy/docs/src/main/_docs/admin-guide/admin-ldap.md

 1. Synchronization period is configured and synchronization is periodical.
 2. Synchronization period is set to `-1` then synchronization is executed once per server start after the configured initial delay.

-Synchronization can also be triggered by a REST API call:
+Synchronization can also be triggered by a REST API call (the user executing the call will need `MANAGE_CODENVY` permissions):

 ```
 POST <host>/api/sync/ldap